About Wisconsin Life

 During the 2018-2019 school year, Monona Grove Liberal Arts Charter School, or MG21, high school students created radio pieces for Wisconsin Public Radio’s “Wisconsin Life.”
 The final stories were featured on the radio and online through the “Classroom Frequency: Student Voices From Wisconsin” project.

-A Waukesha writer, Nancy Jorgensen partnered with her daughter Elizabeth Jorgensen to write their 2019 memoir, Go, Gwen, Go: A Family’s Journey to Olympic Gold (Meyer & Meyer Sport).
-Her choral education books are published by Hal Leonard Corporation and Lorenz Corporation.
-She enjoys baking, playing medieval music and working with textiles.
+Waukesha writer Nancy Jorgensen partnered with daughter Elizabeth Jorgensen to write a 2022 middle-grade biography, Gwen Jorgensen: USA’s First Olympic Gold Medal Triathlete (Meyer & Meyer Sport).
+She has also written two choral education books published by Hal Leonard Corporation and Lorenz Corporation.
+Her essays appear in Ruminate, River Teeth, CHEAP POP, and elsewhere.

 Robert Root is the author the forthcoming Walking Home Ground: Time, Terrain, Transition and other books.
 His essays have been listed in the Best American Essays series and given the Council of Wisconsin Writers Award for Short Nonfiction.
 He teaches in the Ashland University MFA Program and at the Loft…